-Issues Action Implementing agency Agricultural Research Programme Innovation of different varieties of crops friendly for different vulnerable areas BRRI,BARI, BSRI,BJRI,BINACDB and NARS Awareness of Agricultural biodiversity Farmers and other stakeholders are to be educated on the laws for protecting biodiversity, species richness, ecosystems and environment Aware the policy makers on the need to balance development with MoEFCC, DAE, MoA conservation and management regimes of different types of Protected Areas Incorporation of Agriculture conservation in policy 1.
-Review National Agriculture Policy, NAEP, Seed Policy and other relevant policy to incorporate agriculture conservation (e.g. Conservation, preservation of seed in gene bank, multiplication of seed, encourage farmers for cultivation etc.) MoA, DAE and BADC Capacity building of professionals and farmers 1.
-Review curriculum of Agricultural Universities/ institutes and incorporate agriculture conservation MoA, DAE, Agricultural Universities/Institutes, NARS,BARC,NATA and Donors 2.
-Organize capacity building initiatives for the DAE personnel's Organize capacity building initiatives for the farmers 4.
-Incorporate a demonstration on "Conservation of Agriculture" in Agricultural Fair of DAE (at upazila, district and national level) for awareness raising
+Action Implementing agency Innovation of different varieties of crops friendly for different vulnerable areas BRRI,BARI, BSRI,BJRI,BINACDB and NARS 1.
+Farmers and other stakeholders are to be educated on the laws for protecting biodiversity, species richness, ecosystems and environment MoEFCC, DAE and MoA 2.
+Aware the policy makers on the need to balance development with conservation and management regimes of different types of Protected Areas 1.
+Review National Agriculture Policy, NAEP, Seed Policy and other relevant policy to incorporate agriculture conservation (e.g. Conservation, preservation of seed in gene bank, multiplication of seed, encourage farmers for cultivation etc.) MoA, DAE and BADC 1.
+Review curriculum of Agricultural Universities/ institutes and incorporate agriculture conservation MoA, DAE, Agricultural Universities/Institutes, NARS, BARC, NATA and Donors 2.
+Organize capacity building initiatives for the DAE personnel's 3.
+Organize capacity building initiatives for the farmers 4.
+Incorporate a demonstration on "Conservation of Agriculture" in Agricultural Fair of DAE (at upazila, district and national level) for awareness raising Action Innovation of different varieties of crops friendly for different vulnerable areas Farmers and other stakeholders are to be educated on the laws for protecting biodiversity, species richness, ecosystems and environment Aware the policy makers on the need to balance development with conservation and management regimes of different types of Protected Areas Review National Agriculture Policy, NAEP, Seed Policy and other relevant policy to incorporate agriculture conservation (e.g. Conservation, preservation of seed in gene bank, multiplication of seed, encourage farmers for cultivation etc.) Review curriculum of Agricultural Universities/ institutes and incorporate agriculture conservation Organize capacity building initiatives for the DAE personnel's Organize capacity building initiatives for the farmers Incorporate a demonstration on "Conservation of Agriculture" in Agricultural Fair of DAE (at upazila, district and national level) for awareness raising